trek10inc/serverless-cloudformation-changesets/README.md

 $ sls deploy --changeset your-changeset-name --stage dev --region us-east-1
 ```

-If CloudFormation Stack doesn't exist, this plugin will create a new one (without template, resources).
+If CloudFormation Stack doesn't exist and custom `provider.deploymentBucket` was specified, this plugin will create a new stack without template, resources.
 The stack will be in the `REVIEW_IN_PROGRESS` state.